Vision Statements - Why Not Say What You REALLY Mean?

 “Oh… that’s hard.
 I wouldn’t start from here”

 This is funny (or well…) because it shows that we often don’t take the reality into our plans.
 You know what - it’s out there.
-There’s no use lying to ourselves and plan from a place where we not are now.
-This is how it looks, thisare our financial state, these are our customers etc. Now - let’s improve towards the wonderful state our vision talked about.
+There’s no use lying to ourselves and plan from a place where we’re not now.
+This is how it looks, these are our financial state, these are our customers etc. Now - let’s improve towards the wonderful state our vision talked about.

-The last part, business plans, is just an example, suggestion in my mind.
-Here one could benefit greatly from the thinking behind rolling wave planning; for things that is close in the future (next week) we have more details planned, for things that further in the future we leave details out.
+The last part, business plans, is just an example, a suggestion in my mind.
+Here one could benefit greatly from the thinking behind rolling wave planning; for things that are close in the future (next week) we have more details planned, for things that are further in the future we leave details out.

-Remember that you hold the dial for how much details you put in there.
+Remember that you hold the dial for how many details you put in there.
 And hence your disappointments…

 You were speaking about a problem?

-Oh, forgot about that… Well the problem I have seen a lot is that people and organisations in them are very reluctant to change.
+Oh, forgot about that… Well, the problem I have seen a lot is that people and organizations in them are very reluctant to change.
 About anything.
 Especially vision statements.

 This is playing the victim blame game a bit.
 If it was your intention - why not write that then?
 How am I supposed to understand what you mean when your vision said something that was so lofty that I didn’t get it the first time around?

 Either it was a mistake or, you didn’t want to be clear and crisp on purpose.
-Most organisations spend a lot of money and time doing these statements, so the it’s probably not lack of competence.
+Most organizations spend a lot of money and time doing these statements, so it’s probably not lack of competence.
 So why are we unclear on purpose?

 The answer that comes back again and again to me is; because it’s hard to change those.
-In some organisations the vision statement is written into the constitution.
+In some organizations, the vision statement is written into the constitution.
 I’m in one right now.
-Updating the vision means that we need to reregister legal documents etc. etc.
+Updating the vision means that we need to reregister legal documents, etc.

 So what?
 To me it’s much better to be clear and understandable with the vision that to avoid work.
 The vision is intended to guide us and show us what to do.
 Please make those directions clear.